ZachJMoore/frontend-nanodegree-feedreader/README.md

 To run this webpage:

-1. In the terminal, run ```bash git clone https://github.com/ZachJMoore/frontend-nanodegree-feedreader.git ```
+1. In the terminal, run ```git clone https://github.com/ZachJMoore/frontend-nanodegree-feedreader.git```

 2. Make sure you are connected to the internet